coderkan/multi-language-jquery/README.md

 This project show you how to add multi language your web site project with JQuery.

+Live Demo is [here](https://coderkan.github.io/multi-language-jquery/), you can check it out.

 Firstly add JQuery and Bootstrap libraries in your **head** like below.

 ```html